Q&A: Coronavirus and our Schools

 A: State assessments are canceled statewide for the remainder of the 2020 school year.
 These include: Smarter Balanced Assessments (English Language Arts and Math) for grades 3–8 and 10; Washington Access to Instruction and Measurement (WA-AIM) English Language Arts and Math for grades 3–8 and 10; English Language Proficiency Assessment (ELPA21); Washington Comprehensive Assessment of Science for grades 5, 8, and 11; Washington Access to Instruction and Measurement (WA-AIM) Science for grades 5, 8, and 11; WIDA Alternate ACCESS for English learners; and WaKIDS for Transitional Kindergarten.

-Q: Will high school students be able to take the Advanced Placement exams, International Baccalaureate exam or SATs this year?
+Q: Will high school students be able to take the Advanced Placement exams, International Baccalaureate exam, Cambridge exam or SATs this year?

 Student Loan Relief

 The U.S. Education Department directed all student loan servicers to grant at least 60 days of relief to any borrower who requests it.
 They must contact their loan servicer online or by phone.
 Unfortunately, this is not guaranteed to help those who are making payments in order to seek Public Service Loan Forgiveness or those already enrolled in a repayment plan.

 NEA has held several webinars to explain what the CARES Act, a COVID-19 relief law, means to those who have student debt.
 Among the changes in the relief law include a suspension of interest and payments for borrowers who have federal student loans from April 10, 2020 to Sept.
 30, 2020.
 Watch the April 7 webinar.